MadsBen/qubes-backup-script/README.md

   <li>It shutdowns every VM except DestinationVM
   <li>Passphrase is present in a file
   <li>Must be executed from dom0
+  <li>Manuelly mount the cifs share in DestVM after each reboot...
 </ul>

 <B>Todo - in unprioritized order</B>:
 <ul>
+  <li>Automate (or make persistent) cifs mount in DestVM
   <li>Dump a list of running VMs, so they can be started after backup is completed.
 (From qvm-ls)
   <li>Comments and variables for easy use
   <li>Descripe requirements